deckhouse/virtualization/docs/EXAMPLES.md

 Example of creating a virtual machine with Ubuntu 22.04.

-Let's create namespace where we will create virtual machines:
+1. Create a namespace for virtual machines using the commands:

 ```bash
 kubectl create ns vms
 ```

-Let's create a virtual disk from an external source:
+2. Let's create a virtual disk from an external source:

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2